-2.3 Transaction logging
+Transaction Logging

-2.3.1 What is transaction logging

-Transaction Logging is a software facility which permanently saves completed transactions Transaction and independent updates to disk, so that, in the event of a database failure, the logged updates Logging? can be restored to recover the most recent version of the database.

-With transactions defined, Transaction Handling and operate together to ensure the consistency of the database in the event of a failure.
-Only committed transactions are logged.
-Aborted transactions, initiated by a TRANSABORT or program failure, are rolled-back to restore the database to the state it was in before the current transaction was started.

-If a database failure, the database can be recovered by restoring the most recent backup tape, then restoring all committed transactions and independent updates logged since the back-up was made.

-2.3.2 How transaction logging works

-Figure 2-1 illustrates the logging paths for Transaction Handling/Logging on a system containing multiple databases.
-Note that not all databases on a system have support Transaction Logging or Logging.
-In the example, only Databases 'A' and 'B' support Transaction Handling and Transaction Logging.
-Database 'C' does not support either, and Database 'D' supports Transaction Handling only, so that only 'Before' images are written to the raw log.

-2.3.3 Images written to the raw log

-Transaction Handling/Logging writes two images to the raw log for each logged update, a 'Before' image and an 'After' image.
-These are defined, as follows:

-- 'Before' image This defines how the updated item is restored to its original value.
-This is supported by the Transaction Handling mechanism to roll-back the updated item to its original value if the system or process fails in mid-transaction or in the event of a 'transaction abort'. - 'After' image This defines the item update.
-This is saved to enable recovery of the updated item in the event of a system/program failure.

-For a committed transaction three transaction boundary images are written to the raw log, Start, Precommit and Commit.
+What is Transaction Logging? and independent upda is a software facility which permanently saves completed transactions ates to disk, so that, in the event of a database failure, the logged updates to recover the most recent version of the database. ensure the consistency are logged.
+Aborted ined, Transaction Handling and Transaction Logging operate together to y of the database in the event of a failure.
+Only committed transactions transactions, initiated by a TRANSABORT or program failure, are the database to the state it was in before the current transaction was the database can be recovered by restoring the most recent back-up tape, mitted transactions and independent updates logged since the back-up How Transaction Logging Works containing multiple d Transaction Logging Transaction Handling the logging paths for Transaction Handling/Logging on a system atabases.
+Note that not all databases on a system have support or Logging.
+In the example, only Databases 'A' and 'B' support g and Transaction Logging.
+Database 'C' does not support either, and a Transaction Handling only, so that only 'Before' images are written to Images Written to the Raw Log /Logging writes two images to the raw log for each logged update, a 'After' image.
+These are defined, as follows: 'Before' image This defines how the updated item is restored to its original value.
+This is supported by the Transaction Handling mechanism to roll-back the updated item to its original value if the system or process fails in mid-transaction or in the event of a 'transaction abort'.
+'After' image This defines the item update.
+This is saved to enable recovery of the updated item in the event of a system/program failure. saction three transaction boundary images are written to the raw log, Commit.
 TRANSEND generates a Precommit, then a Commit.

-For an aborted transaction two transaction boundary images are written to the raw log, Start and Abort.
+For an aborted transac and Abort. ction two transaction boundary images are written to the raw log, Start

-2.3.4 The raw log
+The Raw Log

 The raw log is a central log located on disk (normally one per system) to which is written 'Before' and 'After' images for all recently logged updates for all databases on a system.
-It is in a raw partition, normally on a disk dedicated to logging (the log disk) and operates as a cyclic buffer.
+It is located in a raw partition, normally on a disk dedicated to logging (the log disk), and operates as a cyclic buffer.
 The raw partition is created by the administrator when setting up Transaction Logging.
 Chapter 3 discusses the sizing of the raw partition.